How To Sea Doo Without Getting Wet…

-Many PWC models are designed to minimize getting wet inadvertently.
+Many personal watercraft models are designed to minimize getting wet inadvertently.
 They tend to keep the operator dry most of the time.
-So in normal riding conditions, an experienced Sea Doo rider, beginner or renter can choose to stay dry instead of always getting wet.
+So in normal riding conditions, an experienced Sea Doo rider, PWC beginner or jet ski renter can choose to stay dry instead of always getting wet.
 But sometimes, being soaked is the outcome.
 And here are the most likely ways for it to happen while Sea Doo riding…

 Product Characteristics Can Cause Getting Wet

 Like any other powersports units, personal watercraft come in various purpose-built models.
 Some are for high performance, others for tow sports.
 Some are for touring and others are for playing.
 A good example is the Sea-Doo Spark Trixx model, designed for playing on the water and inevitably, for getting wet.
 So any rider doing tail stands, spins or sharp turns better be used to being splashed frequently.

 Hard braking also means getting wet.
 All Sea Doo watercraft are equipped with iBR (intelligent Brake & Reverse).
 So if you’re breezing along and suddenly squeeze the left handlebar lever to the bar to engage the brake, your PWC’s nose will drop like a stone and a wall of water’ll quickly drench you – but you’ll be stopped.

 You’re bound for getting wet if something like weeds block the grate to your impeller.
 It’s located underneath the PWC.
 So unless you can stay dry by beaching it and turning it on its side to access the grate, you may have to swim underneath to clear the obstruction.

 Rider Behaviour Can Cause Getting Wet

 Getting wet will likely result from Sea Doo riding in or across the wake of big boats.
 If you’re not prepared or hit the wake at the wrong angle, your payback will be getting soaked.
 Similarly for waves, especially on big water and if it’s windy.
 Strong gusts can stir up a turmoil of cross-waves that it’s almost impossible to ride without getting wet.
 Add boat wake into the mix and you’re getting soaked for sure.